JDVila/MockLesson/Variables.md

 <br>
 <b>2)</b> char letterA = '\u0041';<br>
 <br>
-This is a great way to assign char values, since you might not have an understanding of the kinds of characters you wish to put in the variable (for example, foreign language characters like Chinese or Hindi).
-Please remember to keep the unicode number inside the single quotes as well.
+This is a great way to assign char values, since you might not have an understanding of the kinds of characters you wish to put in the variable (for example, foreign language characters like Chinese or Hindi). <b>Please remember to keep the unicode number inside the single quotes as well</b>.
 The third way uses the raw ASCII value:<br>
 <br>
 <b>3)</b> char letterA = 65;<br>
 <br>